davidgasquez/open-data-platform/README.md

-# clickhouse-playground
+# Open Source Data Stack Playground

-🧰 Tinkering around with ClickHouse
+Tinkering around with a bunch of open source data tools.